michael-chi/gcp-handson/smart-and-nice-customizing-windows/readme.md

 3. Run `GCESysprep \<Path to unattended.xmk\>`

+4. Shutdown Machine, keep disk and optionally delete VM

+5. Create an Image from VM Disk

+6. Create VM from Image created in Step 5

 A sample unattedned.xml set UI language, Input local, User Local and System local to Taiwan (`zh-TW`)

 ```xml